pitag-ha/lambda-world-2025-merlin-domains/presentation/typer_cache.md

 {pause}

--> When you modify code near the top of a file, Merlin needs to retype most of the file, so queries are slower.
+-> When you modify code near the top of a file, Merlin needs to retype most of the file.
 Changes near the end have little impact as almost all previous typing results can be reused.